Accessibility in emails and forms best practice reference

 An example of accessibility in emails

-Accessibility in signup forms
+Accessibility in sign-up forms

-Thankfully, the code behind your Klaviyo forms makes it possible for all of your recipients to parse through the information they need.
-A Klaviyo form published to your website automatically enables site visitors to navigate the form entirely using their keyboards and screen-readers can read the forms.
+Klaviyo automatically optimizes sign-up forms for accessibility.
+A Klaviyo form published to your website enables site visitors to navigate the form entirely using their keyboards and screen-readers.
 Additionally, site visitors can close a form with the escape key and submit with the enter key.
-Additionally, you can add a Focus Outline Color, located in the Styles tab within the Signup Form Builder, helping users understand which field is highlighted when tabbing through the form.
+You can add a Focus Outline Color, located in the Styles tab within the form editor, to help users understand which field is highlighted when tabbing through the form.

-Signup form design
+Sign-up form design

 Just like email design, you'll want to follow some basic guidelines to ensure that all of your recipients will get the information you want to share with them through your forms.
-When designing forms, use contrasting colors, avoid putting pertinent information in images, use descriptive language in links, and build your forms in a logical structure.
+When designing forms:

 Below is an example of a well-designed form (right) and a form that will not be accessible to all (left).